-As a member of ICAEW you must have an ICAEW practising certificate if you want to engage in public practice within the European Economic Area (EEA).
+As a member of ICAEW you must have an ICAEW practising certificate if you want to engage in public practice in the UK.
 This includes work you do in person or indirectly, regardless of whether you call yourself a chartered accountant, or charge a fee.

-You may not need an ICAEW practising certificate if you are living and practising outside the UK and Republic of Ireland, providing you are already licensed to practise by a comparable body to ICAEW, headquartered in the country you are practising in.
-For more information please see the practising certificate regulations and this flow chart.
+You may not need an ICAEW practising certificate if you are living and practising outside the UK, providing you are already licensed to practise by a comparable body to ICAEW, headquartered in the country you are practising in.
+For more information please see the practising certificate regulations.

 How do I qualify for a practising certificate?

-a) have been a member of ICAEW for at least two years;
+- have been a member for two years;

-e) comply with ICAEW’s Professional Indemnity Insurance Regulations;
+- have undertaken to comply with the ICAEW’s Professional Indemnity Insurance Regulations;

-f) be a fit and proper person to hold a practising certificate (by reference to ICAEW’s disciplinary records); and
+- are a fit and proper person to hold a PC;

 How do I apply for a practising certificate?

-You need to complete the Are you ready to go into practice? checklist assessing your readiness to go into practice before you complete the application form.
+You need to complete the Practising Certificate Application Form and return it to us.
+You may also like to use the Are you ready to go into practice? checklist to assess your readiness to go into practice.
 You will need to gain approval for your stationery and PII proposal before submitting the application as you will be required to include a reference number as confirmation.